dotnet/AspNetCore.Docs/aspnet/web-api/overview/security/enabling-cross-origin-requests-in-web-api.md

 <a id="enable-cors"></a>
 ## Enable CORS

 Now let's enable CORS in the WebService app.
 First, add the CORS NuGet package.
-In Visual Studio, from the **Tools** menu, select **Library Package Manager**, then select **Package Manager Console**.
+In Visual Studio, from the **Tools** menu, select **NuGet Package Manager**, then select **Package Manager Console**.
 In the Package Manager Console window, type the following command:

 [!code-powershell[Main](enabling-cross-origin-requests-in-web-api/samples/sample3.ps1)]